Ligue 1 news: Mario Balotelli completes move to Marseille | Goal.com

 Mario Balotelli completes move to Marseille

-Italian striker Mario Balotelli has completed a free transfer to Marseille on Thursday, joining from fellow Ligue 1 outfit Nice.
+Italian striker Mario Balotelli has completed a free transfer to Marseille on Thursday, joining after being released from his contract by fellow Ligue 1 outfit Nice.

 The 28-year-old ends his two and a half year spell with Les Aiglons by moving to the Orange Velodrome, despite having failed to find the back of the net in ten league appearances this season.